rorosaurus/rorosaurus.github.com/README.md

 ***

 ## Contact
-You can reach meat roryohayes@gmail.com and I'll do my best to get back to you.
+You can reach me at roryohayes@gmail.com and I'll do my best to get back to you.